JSorngard/branch_hints/README.md

 and they should be optimized away by the compiler.

 # Credit
-The functions are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate, all credit belongs to them.
+The functions are taken directly from the [hashbrown](https://crates.io/crates/hashbrown) crate and this crate simply exposes them, all credit belongs to the hashbrown authors.